 Lurie Children's is the place where kids come first.
 Our care extends well beyond clinical treatment.
 We treat the whole child, practicing family-centered-care.
 As a music therapy intern, you are part of a team that plays an integral role in a child's healing process.
 You are directly supervised by board-certified music therapists through the hospital's Family Services Department.
 Learn more about our music therapists.

 The music therapy internship is 32 hours/week, Tuesday through Friday during daytime hours.
-Exact internship dates are decided with the student and his/her school and are based on the hospital's orientation schedule.
+Exact internship dates are decided by the student and his/her school and are based on the hospital's orientation schedule.

 To be considered for the music therapy internship, you must have the following: